The International Carbohydrate Organization Constitution

 ARTICLE VII: Meetings

 An ICO meeting shall be held at the time of each ICS.
 The meeting shall be held on the day preceding the official opening of the ICS unless the President determines that another time is more appropriate.
-The agenda for the meeting shall be mailed to each voting and non-voting member at least sixty (60) days prior to the meeting.
+The agenda for the meeting shall be e-mailed to each voting and non-voting member and to the observers at least ten (10) days prior to the meeting.
 A request for agenda items shall be made earlier.
-Additional meetings to consider special business may be held during, but not after the close of, an ICS if ICO authorizes such a special meeting at its regularly called meeting.
+Additional meetings to consider special business may be held during, but not after the close of an ICS, if ICO authorizes such a special meeting at its regularly called meeting.

 ARTICLE VIII: Voting

-Only voting members may vote.
-Voting shall be done by an accepted method.
-An affirmative vote of a majority of those voting shall be required to adopt a seconded motion.
-Mail ballots may be conducted between meetings 1) if the President determines that it is necessary to do so or 2) if ICO at the previous meeting authorized a mail ballot for a specific action.
-The Secretary shall conduct such a vote and allow 60 days for return of ballots.
+Ballots may be conducted between meetings 1) if the President determines that it is necessary to do so or 2) if ICO at the previous meeting authorized an e-mail ballot for a specific action.
+The Secretary shall conduct such a vote and allow thirty (30) days for return of the e-mail ballots.

 ARTICLE IX: Amendments

 The Constitution may be amended at any ICO meeting.
-A copy of the proposed amendment must be received by the Secretary at least 120 days prior to an ICO meeting.
-The Secretary shall mail the proposed amendment to each voting member at least ninety (90) days prior to the meeting and request prompt responses with regards to amendments to the amendment and/or alternative proposals so that all amendments to be acted upon are mailed with the agenda at least sixty (60) days prior to the meeting.
+A copy of the proposed amendment must be received by the Secretary at least sixty (60) days prior to an ICO meeting.
+The Secretary shall communicate the proposed amendment to each voting member at least thirty (30) days prior to the meeting and request prompt responses with regards to amendments to the amendment and/or alternative proposals so that all amendments to be acted upon are provided with the agenda at least ten (10) days prior to the meeting.
 An affirmative vote of a majority of members voting shall be necessary to adopt an amendment.

 Adopted 17 July 1994